 Homeopathic options are also available – a form of algae.

-Freezing kits are available to buy from pharmacy’s, however they are not as effective or as cold as the cryopen we utilise.
+Freezing kits are available to buy from pharmacies, however, they are not as effective or as cold as the cryogen we utilise.
 This device allows liquid nitrogen to be accurately targeted at even the most awkwardly located lesion.

-This physical method is usually done under local anaesthetic for maximum comfort.
+This physical method is usually done under local anesthetic for maximum comfort.

 Together we can find the perfect solution.